Jack Norris (ice hockey)

-John Wayne "Jack" Norris (born August 5, 1942) is a Canadian former professional ice hockey goaltender.
+Jack "John" Wayne Norris (born August 5, 1942) is a Canadian former professional ice hockey goaltender.
 Norris played parts of four seasons in the National Hockey League, along with another four seasons in the World Hockey Association, between 1964 and 1976.

 Career

 Norris joined the NHL with the Boston Bruins in the 1964–65 season, playing 23 games as the backup to Eddie Johnston, but lost his spot the following season to Gerry Cheevers.
 Norris was subsequently traded to the Chicago Black Hawks, where he played ten games over two seasons.
 Norris spent significant time in the minor leagues before eventually joining the Los Angeles Kings as the backup to Denis DeJordy.

 After spending the 1971–72 season in the minor leagues, Norris joined the Alberta Oilers for the WHA's inaugural 1972–73 season.
 He spent two seasons as the starter with the Oilers (renamed Edmonton Oilers in 1973–74 season) and two more with the Phoenix Roadrunners before retiring in 1976.